 The project will meet SDOT's goal of road and sidewalk maintenance, increasing the life of the streets and reducing impacts to pedestrians and traffic.

 Anticipated Construction Impacts

-Information on construction impacts will be available closer to the start of construction in fall 2016.
+Information on construction impacts will be available closer to the start of construction in late 2017.
 General construction impacts will include: noise, dust, vibration, lane restrictions, and potential detours (vehicular, bike, pedestrian).

 The project is being funded through the City's Landslide Hazard Mitigation Program and is being managed by SDOT's Street Use division.